 Employers benefit from our team’s decades of ERISA and state employee benefits law experience.
-We assist for-profit and non-profit employers with the design, implementation, administration, and termination of qualified and non-qualified retirement, welfare, and other fringe benefit plans, and we advise them with respect to the duties and responsibilities of plan fiduciaries.
+Our employee benefits attorneys assist for-profit and non-profit employers with the design, implementation, administration, and termination of qualified and non-qualified retirement, welfare, and other fringe benefit plans, and we advise them with respect to the duties and responsibilities of plan fiduciaries.
 We also assist with Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) and Affordable Care Act (ACA) and compliance.
 When necessary we enlist the help of our labor and employment, tax, trust, insurance, litigation, and appellate groups.
 Our team has considerable experience handling employee benefit litigation matters.

 We assist employers with Internal Revenue Service (IRS), U.S. Department of Labor (DOL), and Pension Benefit Guaranty Corporation (PBGC) audits and related compliance matters.
 Our benefits team has significant experience assisting employers with using available governmental correction programs to correct plan issues.
-We also advise on retirement plan and welfare plan issues that permeate mergers and acquisitions and all other types of commercial transactions, as well as with respect to retirement plan and welfare plan issues arising in the context of bankruptcy.
+Our employee benefits attorneys also advise on retirement plan and welfare plan issues that permeate mergers and acquisitions and all other types of commercial transactions, as well as with respect to retirement plan and welfare plan issues arising in the context of bankruptcy.
 We also guide employers through multiemployer plan contribution and withdrawal liability issues and assist our firm’s traditional labor law attorneys in negotiations involving those plans.
 Closely held businesses seek our assistance on succession planning and transitioning ownership to the next generation through the formation and implementation of Employee Stock Ownership Plans (ESOPs).

 We also assist publicly traded companies with regard to the unique tax and benefit rules that apply to such companies, including IRC Section 162(m).